learninglab-studio/ll-next-template-airtable/README.md

 ## to do

-- ssr sample with table and slug
-- ssg sample with table and slug
 - fallback to recordId
-- ssr simple sample only getting props not paths
+- incremental generation
+- md posts
+- mdx pages
+- remote mdx
+- mdx from at?
+- vscode?
 -